 Copy machines are available for student use in the library.
-To print or make photocopies in the library, Campbell users must first add CreekBucks to their account.
+To print or make photocopies in the library, Campbell users must first add Creek Bucks to their account.
 Guests may pay in cash to print by visiting the Circulation Desk.
-Printing costs \$0.05 per black and white page, or \$0.15 per color page.
+Printing costs \$0.05 per side for black and white pages, or \$0.15 per side for color pages.